tmobile/magentaA11y/_checklist-web/hint-help-error.md

 ### When there is no hint or alert (yet)

-Using aria-describedby with a uniqueID that doesn't exist on page yet will generate errors in automated syntax checking tools.
+Using `aria-describedby` with a uniqueID that doesn't exist on page yet will generate errors in automated syntax checking tools.

+If it's not possible to remove the attribute, there are ways to avoid the error flag.

 #### Option 1: Leave `aria-describedby=""` empty until the hint exists (preferred)